timhemel/joern-pubs/source/tutorial/cfg_traversals.rst

         Modify the ``map`` step so that we get the same result, i.e. for every CFG node we get a `Groovy Map <http://groovy-lang.org/groovy-dev-kit.html#Collections-Maps>`_ with keys ``cfgnode`` and ``vars``.

+2.

+        Write a traversal that outputs all CFG edges in a function.